top of page

 "...for Assateague belonged to the wild things, and the wild ponies whose ancestors had lived on it since the days of the Spanish galleon."

 Written by Marguerite Henry, the story begins with the strange cry of a stallion locked in the hold of a Spanish galleon.
-As the stallion tries to free himself and his mares from the confining stalls, he is aware that a dangerous storm is coming.
+As the stallion tries to free himself and the mares from the confining stalls, he is aware that a dangerous storm is coming.
 And it is not only the storm that threatens the little Moor ponies.
 They are on their way to a future working endless hours in a Peruvian mine.

 What happens next sets the tone of the book.
 I recently read Misty of Chincoteague again for the first time since childhood.
 I could empathize with the two children in the story and their longing to have an Assateague foal for their own.
 Yet, I found my sympathies were all with the wild things.